aaronicsubstances/code-augmentor/README.md

    and Code Augmentor should now end its operation successfully without any generated files, indicating that code generator scripts and files in `tempSrc` subdirectory are now in sync.

+#### Concluding Remarks

-7. One can at this stage experiment with the synchronization mechanism by editing augmenting code sections inside `tempSrc`, running code-augmentor-app to verify detection of changes, running EFFECT-CHANGES, and rerunning code-augmentor-app to verify synchronization.
+One can at this stage experiment with the synchronization mechanism by editing augmenting code sections inside `tempSrc` of example project directories with `-sync` suffix, running code-augmentor-app to verify detection of changes, running EFFECT-CHANGES, and rerunning code-augmentor-app to verify synchronization.

-7. **Final note**: in practice it is desired to automate synchronization mechanism by setting up `code-augmentor-app -f build.xml` to be called just before the following common build steps, whichever is the earliest of compilation, transpilation or runtime initialization.
+In practice it is desired to automate synchronization mechanism by setting up `code-augmentor-app -f build.xml` to be called just before the following common build steps, whichever is the earliest of compilation, transpilation or runtime initialization.

    a.
-For Apache Maven, the *validate* phase is perfectly suitable for attaching **code-augmentor:complete** or **code-augmentor-run** goal.
+For Apache Maven, the *validate* phase is perfectly suitable for attaching **code-augmentor:complete** or **code-augmentor:run** goal.

    b.
 For Gradle, letting *compileJava* task depend on **codeAugmentorComplete** or **codeAugmentorRun** task will do.